salesforce/lwc-rfcs/text/0000-platform-metadata.md

+---
+title: Platform Metadata
+status: REJECTED
+created_at: 2018
+---

 # Platform Metadata

-## Goal

-Define a way to signal when a Lightning Web Components bundle is global (platform available), plus the mimimum set of metadata required by our platform to operate.
+Define a way to signal when a Lightning Web Components bundle is global (platform available), plus the minimum set of metadata required by our platform to operate.

 ## Requirements